SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

      - Confirm the sampling frequency is correct for your recording.
 We acquire data on the MCS 60 channel system at 25000 Hz and on the Axion Maestro at 12500 Hz.
    * - 40
      - Params.dSampF
-     - Confirm the downsampling factor is correct for spike detection check in step 1 of the pipeline.
-Its value should match the sampling frequency.
+     - Down-sampling factor for plotting spike detection checks in Step 1B.
+For most analyses, no down sampling is necessary.
+Thus, set this to be equal to ``Params.fs``
    * - 42
      - Params.channelLayout
      - Confirm the correct channel layout for your recording.
 Options: ``MCS60``, ``Axion64``, ``MCS60old``